Large-Hadron-Collider901/Reading-Notes/OperatorsAndLoops.md

 console.log (3==="3");

 console.log(3 !== "3");
-//in order to be stricly equal, types and values must be the same
+//in order to be strictly equal, types and values must be the same
 //in order to be strictly not equal, one of them must be different